- About INSAR

-INSAR Awards Application Period: January 7 - January 25, 2019 - CLOSED
+INSAR Awards Application Period: November 20, 2019 - December 10, 2019 CLOSED

-autistic researcher travel Awards - new
+autistic researcher travel Awards

 These travel awards were created by the INSAR Board, and approved via a review by the Community Advisory Committee, to help support autistic researchers attend and present their research at the INSAR Annual Meeting.
 We note that the term “autistic” is used here to respect the identity-first preference of many autistic self-advocates.

-Up to two Dissertation Awards will be granted for the best dissertation in autism accepted by the university in 2018 (i.e., successfully defended).
-Applicants are eligible for the Dissertation Award only if they successfully defended their Dissertation (and it was accepted by their University) during calendar year 2018.
-These two awards will provide travel reimbursement of up to $1,500 each.
+Up to two Dissertation Awards will be granted for the best dissertation in autism accepted by the university in 2019 (i.e., successfully defended).
+Applicants are eligible for the Dissertation Award only if they successfully defended their Dissertation (and it was accepted by their University) during calendar year 2019.
+These two awards will provide a stipend of up to $1,500 each.
 The INSAR Awards Committee will review each of the submitted dissertations, scoring them according to NIH proposal scoring standards.
 The dissertations with the highest scores will receive the award.
 To apply, use the online award application system to submit an electronic file of the dissertation, a letter of recommendation from the dissertation advisor, and a cover letter from the applicant requesting consideration.
 In the cover letter requesting consideration, note whether any publications have resulted from the dissertation.
 The awardee must attend the meeting in order to receive the award.
-Dissertation awardees will be asked to present their dissertation research as a 5-minute presentation at the INSAR 2019 Annual Meeting.
+Dissertation awardees will be asked to present their dissertation research as a 5-minute presentation at the INSAR 2020 Annual Meeting.

 Young Investigator Awards

-Up to two Young Investigator Awards will be made for the best empirical research papers published or in press in the year 2018 by an investigator who has been awarded their Ph.D. or M.D. in the past seven years.
+Up to two Young Investigator Awards will be made for the best empirical research papers published or in press in the year 2019 by an investigator who has been awarded their Ph.D. or M.D. in the past seven years.
 Applicants are eligible for the Young Investigator Award only if their doctoral degree (e.g., PhD or MD) was awarded no more than 7 years prior to the submission deadline for this award.
-These two awards will provide travel reimbursement of up to $1,500 each.
+These two awards will provide a stipend of up to $1,500 each.
 The INSAR Awards Committee will review each of the competing papers.
 The paper with the highest score will receive the awards.
 To apply use the online award application system to submit a copy of the paper, your CV and a cover letter requesting consideration.
 In the cover letter, please specify your contribution to the paper (e.g., conceived of the project, collected the data, completed the analysis, primary responsibility for writing, etc.).
 Individuals who have won the Young Investigator Award previously are not eligible to re-apply.

-Diversity Awards / Low Income Countries travel Awards
+Diversity Awards / Low Income Countries travel Awards (including Early Career)

-Up to 30 Diversity / Low Income Countries Travel Awards will be provided to individuals who are currently members of INSAR, studying in or working in autism research in health related institutions, universities, public agencies or other stakeholder-related activities.
+Up to 45 Diversity / Low Income Countries Travel Awards (including Early Career) will be provided to individuals who are currently members of INSAR, studying in or working in autism research in health-related institutions, universities, public agencies or other stakeholder-related activities.
 The awards will be given to persons from racial, ethnic, and disability groups that have been historically under-represented in the sciences in their home country.
+This category of awards has been expanded to include funding for Early Career** applicants from low income countries.
 The awards will provide a travel reimbursement of up to $1,000 for individuals from North America, Europe and other parts of the developed world; for individuals from low income, low middle income and upper middle income countries, the travel reimbursement will be up to $1,500.

 IMPORTANT Submission Instructions for Diversity / Low Income Country Awards

 Student / Trainee travel Awards

 The Student membership category includes RAs and others, view details online.

-Student and Trainee Workshop travel Awards
+Student / Trainee Workshop travel Awards

-to apply, use the online award application system to submit an application stating: 1) how attending this workshop will help to further their research career goals, 2) the City.
-State, Country of their location and its approximate mileage to Montreal, Canada and 3) whether they are a presenting author on a submitted abstract to the Annual Meeting (include a copy of the abstract), 4) whether you were awarded an INSAR travel award in a prior year.
+To apply, use the online award application system to submit an application stating: 1) how attending this workshop will help to further their research career goals, 2) the City.
+State, Country of their location and its approximate mileage to Seattle, Washington, USA and 3) whether they are a presenting author on a submitted abstract to the INSAR 2020 Annual Meeting (include a copy of the abstract), 4) whether you were awarded an INSAR travel award in a prior year.